Rob Zabrecky: Author

 In June 2019 Zabrecky released his memoir, Strange Cures (RothCo Press).
+Strange Cures chronicles Zabrecky’s story of self-discovery, success, failure, and reinvention amidst the Los Angeles landscape during the 70s-90s.
+The LA Times praised the book as, "An ode to a forgotten L.A."
+Musician Jane Wiedlin of The Go-Go's dubbed it, "A 1980s San Fernando Valley Time Machine."

+In 2019 Zabrecky authored The A,B,Z's of Magic, which details methods of constructing and presenting an effective, meaningful, and ethical magic act.
+The text focuses on character development and is organized in alphabetical order.
+This manuscript originated as part of Zabrecky’s award-winning lecture program.
+"Throughout my performing career, I’ve made it part of my crusade to demystify the creative process – taking apart its pieces one by one, examining them and putting them back together to understand how they work as a whole."

 Magician

 Zabrecky is best known for an aberrant magician character he portrays by combining irreverent dark humor, mentalism and an artful use of elongated pauses in performances.
-He was taught under the guidance of Robert Daven, another member of the Castle.
-In 2011 and 2012 he was voted "Stage Magician of the Year" by the Academy of Magical Arts at the Magic Castle.
-In 2014 and 2015 he was voted "Parlour Magician of the Year" by the same organization.
+Lauded for his performing and lecturing efforts magic, Zabrecky has received six awards by the Academy of Magical Arts at the Magic Castle.

 After his music career ended he has worked throughout the United States, Japan and Europe as a magician.
 Since 2002 he has been a regular performer at the Magic Castle, where he formed the magic trio, The Unholy Three in 2003.
 He has also been the featured magician at annual magic conventions worldwide and appeared on the cover of magic-related journals and periodicals including Genii, Reel Magic and the Mandala.

+Since 2010, Zabrecky has performed as a spirit medium inside the Magic Castle’s Houdini Séance Room, where he has presented hundreds of theatrical Victorian inspired seances for members of the Academy of Magical Arts and their guests.